 For details on child care at HWDSB schools, please visit our Child Care web page.

 Children enter kindergarten with various needs and abilities.
-At registration, please tell staff if your child has any special needs or if they have been involved with services like Early Words or programs at the Ron Joyce Children’s Health Centre.
-Special education program and services are available for children to support their success at school.
+At registration, please tell staff if you have any concerns about your child starting school.
+We have many resources to support language development, behaviour concerns and special needs in the classroom.
 We want all children to have a positive and seamless transition to school.

 Find out how HWDSB supports your student with Special Needs.

 Transportation and the First Rider program

 Hamilton-Wentworth Student Transportation Services (HWSTS) provides transportation for eligible HWDSB kindergarten students if the walking distance to their home school exceeds 1 km.
 HWSTS mails a letter to eligible students in mid-August detailing the online parent information portal and busing.